saiahlee/sstevens2.github.io/_posts/2017-11-13-communitybuild_combee.md

 We had a not-so-great name to start with (more about that below).
 My original co-chair became busy and eventually I found someone else to replace him, with his permission of course.
 This year I found someone to replace me and she made our website much prettier.
-But the group still meets at the same intervals and the most important things haven't changed: people learn something, support each other's learning, and have long term support for developing their coding skills.
+But the group still meets at the same intervals and the most important things haven't changed: people learn to code or use code better, support each other's learning, and have long-term support for developing their computational skills throughout their project.

 ## What I've learned